KarlKadji/Financial-Budgeting-Dashboard/README.md

 3. What are the top 5 overall expense categories?
 How does spending differ within sub-categories, and do any seasonal patterns emerge in expenditures?
 4. How do average weekly expenses look over time?
 5. What are the various sources of income, and how consistent are they, specifically identifying any irregular or declining contributions?
-6. Are there any unnecessary expenses that can be cut?

 # Tools I used